 This condition tends to be a little more complicated than central diabetes insipidus.
 It’s caused by the kidneys inability to respond appropriately to the release of vasopressin.
 The pituitary gland does it’s job, but the body won’t pick up the command to work with it.
 In this case, synthetic hormones will not work.

-You should take heart in knowing that this particular type of diabetes is very rare.
+This particular type of diabetes is very rare.

-Lifespan of a Dog with Nephrogenic Diabetes Insipidus
+Lifespan of Dogs with Diabetes Insipidus

 - making sure the dog has access to water at all times